 Dust and flakes from chipping lead-based paint inside a home are a serious hazard to children's health.
 Inside your home, use a disposable wet cloth to clean up paint flakes or dust on windowsills, the floor, and on toys.
 Outside, check for peeling paint near soil and cover those areas with grass or mulch.

 The only way to know if your child has been affected by lead is to get a blood lead test.
-Have your children tested for lead three times before age 3.
-The best place for testing is to go to your child's doctor or local clinic.
+If you are pregnant or have a child under age 6, talk to a doctor about lead testing.
+All children in Milwaukee should be tested three times before age 3.
+Some children may need to be tested up to age 6.

 If your home was built before 1978, it most likely does.
 Find out how to recognize lead paint and when it may be a hazard here.

 The only way to prevent lead poisoning is to keep children away from lead.
-But healthy habits like good eating, snacking and hand-washing can help reduce the risk of exposure
+But healthy habits like good eating, snacking and hand-washing can help reduce the risk of exposure.
+Learn more on how pregnant and breastfeeding women can also benefit from healthy habits.